theRealAph/ScopeLocals/README.md

 ###  Inheritance of Extent Local Variables

-There are occasions where it would be useful for an `ExtentLocal` to be inherited from parent thread to child thread, for much the same reasons as it is useful to inherit a thread-local variables.
-This works with `ExtentLocal` variables in a way that avoids many of the problems that arise when using a thread-local variable.
+There are occasions where it would be useful for an extent-local variable to be inherited from parent thread to child thread, for much the same reasons as it is useful to inherit a thread-local variables.
+This works with extent-local variables in a way that avoids many of the problems that arise when using a thread-local variable.

 An example use of inheritance is provided by the following method